 Unlocking the Opportunity of Technology to Counter Terrorism and Violent Extremism and Assessing our Latest Progress

-Today, GIFCT convenes its global community at it. s 2023 Global Summit.
+Today, GIFCT convenes its global community at its 2023 Global Summit.
 This annual event brings together our Members, Independent Advisory Committee, partner organizations, and stakeholders from industry, academia, civil society, and government.
 This year’s Global Summit marks three years operating as an independent nonprofit organization working to prevent terrorists and violent extremists from exploiting digital platforms in partnership with our 24 tech company members.
 We are grateful to our 2023 Operating Board Chair, Meta, for hosting this year’s Summit.

 Growing Our Membership